Reviews You Can Rely On

 Big investment

 The MSR Guardian Purifier stands out for its exceptional ability among hand pumps on the market to remove water-borne viruses and other pathogens.
+The filter's 0.02-micron pore size is impressively tiny compared to the standard size of .1-.2 microns in the Katadyn BeFree.
 The hollow fiber filter delivers pure potable water and requires only easy field maintenance to continue delivering year after year.
-It's built to last, it's tough, and it's strong.
+It's built to last; it's tough, and it's strong.
 We've owned one for over seven years, and it's performed well during international travel and hiking in the backcountry.
+Tester Amber King went the extra mile: “I also drop-tested the filter from six feet over concrete, just to double-check.”
 Its flow rate is exceptional for a pump filter (about 37 seconds for one liter), while the backflush system makes it functional even in the sludgiest of stagnant or turbid water holes.
-The filter is resilient to freezing, making it an option to consider for trips in colder climates.
+The filter is resistant to freezing, making it a suitable option for trips in colder climates.
 It's also the only system that performed remarkably well in turbid water due to its built-in backflushing system.
 If you encounter water muddied with sediment, this is the filter for the job.

-Our testers found the Guardian quite remarkable, though we understand it is not for everyone.
-The initial investment is tremendous, and to be frank, most folks won't want to throw down that kind of cash.
+Our testers found the Guardian to be quite remarkable, although we understand it may not be for everyone.
+The initial investment is tremendous, and to be frank, most people won't want to invest that kind of money.
 If you're searching for a pump filter that will suffice in North America, you probably don't need this Cadillac of hand pumps; a normal hand pump like the Katadyn Hiker Pro is adequate.
-Also, the Guardian is quite big, adding weight and bulk to your pack.
-Still, if you require a water purifier for international travel or one that offers a backflush system for turbid water, this model provides reliability that's worth the initial investment.
+Also, the Guardian is big, adding weight and bulk to your pack.
+One tester comments, “I don't love how bulky the filter is, but I like that it doesn't have a lot of loose parts to keep track of.”
+So, if you require a water purifier for international travel or one that offers a backflush system for turbid water, this model provides reliability that's worth the initial investment.

 Read more: MSR Guardian Purifier review